-Explore The Semi-Ghost Town Of Weaverville, CA
+Explore The Semi-Ghost Town Of Weaverville, California

 Nestled in the Trinity Alps of California lies a unique and historic destination many travelers overlook.
 Weaverville, CA is a semi-ghost town that was once a bustling hub of activity during the Gold Rush era.